PostgREST/postgrest-docs/configuration.rst

   .. code:: bash

-    # Follows the access control for the JWT role.
+    # Follows the privileges of the JWT role claim (or from db-anon-role if the JWT is not sent)
-    # Shows information depending on the permissions that the user making the request has
+    # Shows information depending on the permissions that the role making the request has
     openapi-mode = "follow-privileges"

-    # Ignores the access control for the JWT role.
+    # Ignores the privileges of the JWT role claim (or from db-anon-role if the JWT is not sent)
-    # Shows all the exposed information, regardless of the permissions the user making the request has
+    # Shows all the exposed information, regardless of the permissions that the role making the request has
     openapi-mode = "ignore-privileges"

     # Disables the OpenApi output altogether.